1. Voting Procedures

 C. A student athlete shall not engage in more than 4 seasons of eligibility in Sprint football or Football and shall complete his seasons of eligibility within five years from his first registration for a minimum full-time program.

-D. (NCAA rule 12.8) Coaches may request waivers for special circumstances and a 2/3 approval of the coaches is required.
+D. (NCAA rule 12.8) Coaches may request waivers for special circumstances and direct those towards the conference office for review.

 E. The Commissioner will keep a log of all waiver requests that includes both denials and approvals.
 This log will be available to all coaches when needed.